pablodecm/paper-inferno/paper/paper.md

 The optimisation procedure is carried out iteratively by stochastic gradient descent (SGD) [@DBLP:journals/corr/Ruder16] using small subsets of available simulated data.
-In addition, the learned
+The learned
-summary statistics can be used to build synthetic sample-based likelihoods and perform robust and efficient classical or Bayesian inference from the observed data, so they can be readily applied in place of current classification-based or domain-motivated summary statistics in current scientific data analysis workflows.
+summary statistics can be used to perform robust and efficient classical or
+Bayesian inference from the observed data, so they can be readily applied in place of current classification-based or domain-motivated summary statistics in current scientific data analysis workflows.